Technetium-99: In the environment

 The long half-life of technetium-99 and its ability to form an anionic species make it (along with 129I) a major concern when considering long-term disposal of high-level radioactive waste.
 Many of the processes designed to remove fission products from medium-active process streams in reprocessing plants are designed to remove cationic species like caesium (e.g., 137Cs, 134Cs) and strontium (e.g., 90Sr).
 Hence the pertechnetate escapes through these treatment processes.
-Current disposal options favor burial in geologically stable rock.
+Disposal options favor burial in geologically stable rock.
 The primary danger with such a course is that the waste is likely to come into contact with water, which could leach radioactive contamination into the environment.
 The natural cation-exchange capacity of soils tends to immobilize plutonium, uranium, and caesium cations.
 However, the anion-exchange capacity is usually much smaller, so minerals are less likely to adsorb the pertechnetate and iodide anions, leaving them mobile in the soil.
 For this reason, the environmental chemistry of technetium is an active area of research.

+Separation of technetium-99

+Several methods have been proposed for technetium-99 separation, including crystallization, liquid-liquid extraction, molecular recognition methods, volatilization, and others.

 In 2012 the crystalline compound Notre Dame Thorium Borate-1 (NDTB-1) was presented by researchers at the University of Notre Dame.
 It can be tailored to safely absorb radioactive ions from nuclear waste streams.
 Once captured, the radioactive ions can then be exchanged for higher-charged species of a similar size, recycling the material for re-use.
 Lab results using the NDTB-1 crystals removed approximately 96 percent of technetium-99.

-Transmutation
+Transmutation of technetium to stable ruthenium-100

-An alternative disposal method, transmutation, has been demonstrated at CERN for technetium-99.
-This transmutation process bombards the technetium (^{99}Tc as a metal target) with neutrons, forming the short-lived ^{100}Tc (half-life 16 seconds) which decays by beta decay to stable ruthenium (^{100}Ru).
-Given the relatively high market value of Ruthenium and the particularly undesirable properties of Technetium, this type of nuclear transmutation appears particularly promising.
+An alternative disposal method, transmutation, has been demonstrated at CERN and NIIAR for technetium-99.
+This transmutation process bombards the technetium (^{99}Tc as a metal target) with neutrons, forming the short-lived ^{100}Tc (half-life 16 seconds), which decays by beta decay to stable ruthenium (^{100}Ru).
+Given the relatively high market value of ruthenium and the particularly undesirable properties of technetium, this type of nuclear transmutation appears particularly promising.